McKinney-Vento/Homeless Assistance Act

 - A free Child Find evaluation to assess developmental status.

-If you feel that you or your family may qualify for this program, please click the apprpriate link below to complete the Student Housing Questionnaire and return to your child's school:
+If you feel that you or your family may qualify for this program, please click the appropriate link below to complete the Student Housing Questionnaire and return to your child's school: